wildekek/chirpha/chirp2mqtt/DOCS.md

 ChirpStack application id that hosts LoRaWAN devices.

 Default value: 1st tenant's 1st application id.
+Default value is used also in case if application_id does not exist.

 #### Option: `mqtt_user` (required)